-The original title of this essay, “Can 100% Organic Grapes be Grown in Long Island?”, was apposite when I wrote it in 2009 as part of my WSET Diploma qualification.
-It was later rewritten and posted as the first in a series of articles on Long Island viticulture in June 2010.
-Not long after that I realized that I had to change the title because it had been mooted by the achievement of Shinn Estate in September 2010, when it harvested its first entirely organic grapes, 2.6 acres of Sauvignon Blanc, and a year later the first certified-organic grapes were harvested by a little-known farm with a vineyard in Calverton.
-The Farrm, owned by Rex Farr, has been organically-certified since 1990, growing various vegetable crops such as heirloom tomatoes, leeks, and lettuce; its first vinifera grapes were planted in 2005 though its first successful grape harvest took place in October of 2011.
+Virtually every wine grape vineyardist in Long Island wants to work his fields as organically as possible, though very few ever actually intend to become fully organic or certified organic.
+Most of them farm sustainably, and about twenty vineyards are practicing Certified Sustainable Winegrowers.
+Shinn Estate in September 2010, succeeded when it harvested its first entirely organic grapes, 2.6 acres of Sauvignon Blanc, but it has been a struggle to maintain organic practices from season to seaason, given the disease pressures on Long Island. a year later the first certified-organic grapes were harvested by a little-known farm with a vineyard in Calverton.
+The Farrm, owned by Rex Farr, has been organically-certified since 1990, growing various vegetable crops such as heirloom tomatoes, leeks, and lettuce.
+Its first vinifera grapes were planted in 2005 though its first successful grape harvest took place in October of 2011.
 On August 28, 2013, Southold Farm announced on its Website that it plans to produce the first Long Island wine made from certified organic grapes purchased from The Farrm’s 2013 harvest.

-The series of posts in this blog that deal with the individual vineyards takes off from this piece (now updated to September 2013).
-So far, fourteen of the vineyards of the East End have been written about in Wine, Seriously.
+There is a series of posts in this blog that deals with the individual vineyards and takes off from this piece (now updated to April 2014).
+So far, twenty of the vineyards of the East End have been written about in Wine, Seriously.

 Both the sustainable and organic/Biodynamic® movements in winegrowing are among the most important developments in the wine world in recent years.
 Whether or not it results in superior wines is difficult to say with any certainty, but that is a separate argument that will not be pursued here.
 Rather, the focus is on the challenge not only to produce organic wine in Long Island, which represents a special challenge, but also to look at the issue of sustainability in viticulture as a whole.